-- Initializing the class with the filename of a MadMiner HDF5 file (the output of mad-miner.core.MadMiner.save()) - Adding one or multiple event samples produced by MadGraph and Pythia in DelphesProcessor.add\sample(). - Running Delphes on the samples that require it through DelphesProcessor.run\delphes(). - Optionally, acceptance cuts for all visible particles can be defined with DelphesProcessor.set\acceptance(). - Defining observables through sor.add\observable\from\function().
-Processor.add\observables is provided in Delphes-Processor.add\default\observables() - Optionally, cuts can be set with DelphesProcessor.add\cut() - Calculating the observables from the Delphes ROOT files with DelphesProcessor.analyse\delphes\samples() - Saving the results with DelphesProcessor.save()
+- Initializing the class with the filename of a MadMiner HDF5 file (the output of mad-miner.core.MadMiner.save()) - Adding one or multiple event samples produced by MadGraph and Pythia in DelphesProcessor.add\sample(). - Running Delphes on the samples that require it through DelphesProcessor.run\delphes(). - Optionally, acceptance cuts for all visible particles can be defined with DelphesProcessor.set\acceptance(). - Defining observables through DelphesProcessor.add\observable() or DelphesProcessor.add\observable() or DelphesProcessor.add\observable() A simple set of default observables is provided in DelphesProcessor.add\default\observables() - Optionally, cuts can be set with DelphesProcessor.add\cut() - Calculating the observables from the Delphes ROOT files with DelphesProcessor.analyse\delphes\samples() - Saving the results with DelphesProcessor.save()